d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

     "title": "Angular",
     "subtitle": "Grundlagen, fortgeschrittene Themen und Best Practices – mit NativeScript und NgRx", "isbn": "9783864906466",
-    ...
+    // ...
   },
   {
     "title": "Angular",
     "subtitle": "Grundlagen, fortgeschrittene Techniken und Best Practices mit TypeScript - ab Angular 4, inklusive NativeScript und Redux", "isbn": "9783864903571",
-    ...
+    // ...
   },
-  ...
+  // ...
 ]
 ```

 After _Scully_ plucks the ISBN, it will just iterate over the final array: `['9783864906466', '9783864903571']`.
-In fact, when running _Scully_ using `npm run scully`, it will visit the following routes, **after we have configured the route `/books/:isbn` in the Angular router** (otherwise non used routes will be skipped).
+In fact, when running _Scully_ using `npx scully`, it will visit the following routes, **after we have configured the route `/books/:isbn` in the Angular router** (otherwise non-used routes will be skipped).

 ```
 /books/9783864906466